garden-io/garden/docs/misc/faq.md

 No, you have to use the [`kubernetes`](https://docs.garden.io/reference/module-types/kubernetes) module type for that.

-## Helm

-### Are there any caveats to using the `helm` module type over `container` in terms of features?

-To Garden, a single Helm chart is a single "unit of deployment", which echoes the Garden notion of "service".

-Therefore, a Helm chart with multiple deployments will only show up as a single service in Garden.
-You can, of course, deploy it with Garden, but it doesn't map as naturally to Garden services.
-This means that service-level functionality such as hot-reloading and getting service logs won't work as expected.

-That said, a single Helm module can have multiple container modules as build dependencies and refer to the resulting images.
-So it should work just fine, but you'll have a coarser granularity when it comes to deploying them.

 ## Misc

 ### When are you releasing the Plugin SDK?